Texas Health and Human Services Commission

 A household with a caretaker or second parent is limited to receiving Temporary Assistance for Needy Families (TANF) for 60 months.
 Each caretaker and second parent has his own separate federal time limit clock.
 When the caretaker or second parent reaches the 60th month of the federal time limit (regardless of who reaches it first), the Health and Human Services Commission (HHSC) denies the entire household at the end of the 60th month.
 Benefits received as an eligible child do not count toward the time limit if the child is later certified as a caretaker or second parent.
 A child who was certified on a TANF EDG that reaches the federal time limit may continue to receive TANF if certified with another caretaker or payee who did not reach federal time limits while certified with that child.
 Note: Do not count TANF-SP benefits toward a caretaker's or second parent's 60-month federal time limit.

-Unless exempt, an able-bodied adult without dependents (ABAWD) is any individual, age 18 to 50, who is not meeting the work requirement, as defined in A-1831.1.2, ABAWD Referral Process.
+Unless exempt, an able-bodied adult without dependents (ABAWD) is any individual, age 18 up to age 50, who is not meeting the work requirement, as defined in A-1831.1.2, ABAWD Referral Process.
 These individuals are initially limited to three months of Supplemental Nutrition Assistance Program (SNAP) eligibility in a 36-month period.
 After the initial 36-month period ends, another 36-month period begins the first month the individual fails to meet the work requirement.

 General Policy (Resources), A-1210